AlbertWhite/site-v2.0/src/data/blogs/analytics.md

 Technically, we need to:

 1. Set up a google analytics account.
 Here is the official tutorial from Google analytics academy.
-2. Put the tracking code and intializing script just after the opening <head> tag.
-If it is a react project, we can use the library [react-ga](https://github.com/react-ga/react-ga) to help with intializing GA and tracking.
+2. Put the tracking code and initializing script just after the opening <head> tag.
+If it is a react project, we can use the library [react-ga](https://github.com/react-ga/react-ga) to help with initializing GA and tracking.
-3. The intializing of google analytics should be done for every page, which means we can do it in Layout component or the Central Routing component.
+3. The initializing of google analytics should be done for every page, which means we can do it in Layout component or the Central Routing component.
 Here is the example how we are doing in this project:
    In [Layout Component](https://github.com/AlbertWhite/WebPerf-with-Google-Analytics/blob/master/components/MyLayout.js),

 ```js